ditsmod/vs-webframework/README.md

 npx pm2 l
 ```

+If you run this command immediately after running the benchmark, in particular you will see how much memory each of the applications is consuming.

 Interesting information is in the `cpu` and `mem` columns.
 Also in `↺` column you can see number of restarting the applications.

 ## Stop webservers